Magnetic ground states of a model for (TM)Nb$_3$S$_6$, TM=Co, Fe, Ni: Introduction

 A phenomenon that connects magnetotransport to topology of the electronic structure is the anomalous Hall effect (AHE).
 Modern theories directly relate the AHE to the Berry phase of the electronic bands in the first Brillouin zone (BZ)\cite{chang1995berry,chang1996berry,sundaram1999wave,jungwirth2002,nagaosa2010,xiao2010berry}.
 There are also direct connections between the real-space magnetic structure of AFMs and the AHE\cite{taguchi2001spin,martin2008itinerant,zhang2020real}.
-A real-space magnetic texture with a finite chirality can give rise to a fictitious magnetic field that, in turn, produces a Hall effect\cite{machida2010time,kato_stability_2010}.
-The chirality is defined as $\chi=\sum{\mathbf S}_1\cdot\left[ {\mathbf S}_2\times {\mathbf S}_3\right] $, where ${\mathbf S}_i$, $i=1,2,3$ are three spins on an elementary triangular plaquette, for the case of triangular or Kagome systems.
+A real-space magnetic texture with a finite chirality can give rise to a fictitious magnetic field that, in turn, produces a Hall effect\cite{machida2010time,kato_stability_2010,solenov2012}.
+The chirality is defined as $\chi=\epsilon_{123}{\mathbf S}_1\cdot\left[ {\mathbf S}_2\times {\mathbf S}_3\right] $, where ${\mathbf S}_i$, $i=1,2,3$ are three spins on an elementary triangular plaquette for the case of triangular or Kagome systems, and $\epsilon_{ijk}$ is the Levi-Civita symbol.
 This is the same concept that, in the continuum limit, gives rise to a topological magnetic field and a topological Hall effect in magnetic skyrmions\cite{neubauer2009topological}.
 In the presence of spin-orbit coupling, the relation between real-space spin texture and Berry curvature becomes complicated.
 For example, gapless collinear AFMs cannot exhibit an AHE\cite{shindou2001orbital,surgers2014large,ghimire2018large}.
 Coplanar Kagome or triangular AFMs such as Mn$_3$Ge or PdCrO$_2$ can exhibit an AHE\cite{chen2014anomalousMn3Ir,nakatsuji2015Mn3Sn,takatsu2010} only in the presence of spin-orbit coupling or a small net moment that break certain symmetries\cite{chen2014anomalousMn3Ir}, while non-coplanar AFMs with non-zero chirality can exhibit a nonzero AHE\cite{taguchi2001spin,martin2008itinerant,zhang2020real}.
-There is a relation between the chirality and Berry phase for non-coplanar systems.
-If the system is invariant under the combination of time reversal ${\mathcal T}$ and a lattice translation ${\mathcal R}$, the Berry phase is zero, and the chirality is also zero.
+In general, if the system is invariant under the combination of time reversal ${\mathcal T}$ and a lattice translation ${\mathcal R}$, the Berry phase is zero, and the chirality is also zero.
 More generally, if the system is invariant under the combination of ${\mathcal T}$ and ${\mathcal O}$, where ${\mathcal O}$ is any unitary symmetry operator, the Berry phase is zero.
 Conversely, if the system is not invariant under ${\mathcal TR}$, the Berry phase and the chirality can both be nonzero.
 Therefore, a non-zero chirality for a non-coplanar system is an indication that there can be a non-zero Berry phase and a nonzero AHE.